Transition to the New Order: Anti-Chinese laws

-A new political system
+New political system

 The liquidation and banning of the Communist Party (and related organisations) eliminated one of the largest political parties in Indonesia.
 It was also among the largest Communist Parties in the Comintern, at an estimated three million members.
 Along with the subsequent efforts by Suharto to wrest power from Sukarno by purging loyalists from the parliament, the civilian government in Indonesia was effectively put to an end by the coup countermeasures.

 Strident anti-communism remained a hallmark of the 31-year regime.

 The new regime that emerged from the upheavals of the 1960s was dedicated to maintaining political order, promoting economic development, and excluding mass participation from the political process.
 The military was given a substantial role in politics, political and social organisations throughout the country were bureaucratised and corporatized, and selective but effective and sometimes brutal repression was used against opponents of the regime.

 Some seats in the parliament were set-aside for the military as part of the dwifungsi (dual function) doctrine.
 Under the system, the military took on roles as administrators at all levels of government.
 The political parties not banned outright were consolidated into a single party, the Party of the Functional Groups (Indonesian: Partai Golongan Karya), more commonly known as Golkar.
 Though Suharto would allow for the formation of two non-Golkar parties, these were kept weak during his regime.